Somehow I missed this nice piece about my work. Cream City and Sugar

 UPDATE 2: These stools have been sold.
 I am working on several more as we speak though.

 This guitar stool/ guitar stand was created to have a great looking place to keep your guitar, have it readily available and have just the right spot to sit and play a few chords even if you have just a few minutes during a busy day.
 It offers a chance to step away from the hustle of the day, relax for a few minutes and renew yourself.
-This stool is now available at my Etsy store.
-Update 4/13/11: The stool is no longer available.
-I would be happy to make one as a custom order however.
-Contact me here: firstname.lastname@example.org .
+This stool is now available at my Etsy store as a made to order item.

 I am also showing it on my web site.